1. Get a California Private Investigator license application.

 the Internet, and are like an all-day and all-night brochure available to anyone.

-You can usually find your new PI license number on the BSIS website about two weeks after they get your money.
+You can usually find your new PI license number on the BSIS website about three weeks after

 6. Join the nationwide 4000-PIs network known as 'thePIgroup'-- for free!